MicrosoftDocs/azure-video-indexer/azure-video-indexer/multi-language-identification-transcription.md

 ## Choosing multilingual identification on indexing with portal

 You can choose **multi-language detection** when uploading and indexing your video.
-Alternatively, you can choose **multi-language detection**  when re-indexing your video.
+Alternatively, you can choose **multi-language detection**  when reindexing your video.
 The following steps describe how to reindex:

 1. Browse to the [Azure AI Video Indexer](https://vi.microsoft.com/) website and sign in.
 1. Go to the **Library** page and hover over the name of the video that you want to reindex.
-1. On the right-bottom corner, click the **Re-index video** button.
+1. On the right-bottom corner, select the **Re-index video** button.
 1. In the **Re-index video** dialog, choose **multi-language detection** from the **Video source language** drop-down box.

-    * When a video is indexed as multi-language, the insight page will include that option, and an additional insight type will appear, enabling the user to view which segment is transcribed in which language "Spoken language".
+    * When a video is indexed as multi-language the user to view which segment is transcribed in which language.
     * Translation to all languages is fully available from the multi-language transcript.
-    * All other insights will appear in the master language detected – that is the language that appeared most in the audio.
+    * All other insights appear in the language that detected the most in the audio.
     * Closed captioning on the player is available in multi-language as well.

 ![Portal experience](./media/multi-language-identification-transcription/portal-experience.png)